GBspace/React-Redux-E-Commerce/README.md

 1. Pagination
 2. Searching
 3. Categorisation
-4. Real world API using superagent.
+4. Real world API using superagent and Mocky.io
 5. Best practices of developing react application implemented.
 6. Add To Basket feature implemented.
 7. CRUD operations on the cart